chandugggg/demo-repo/README.md

 Some !

-I !love pinapple on pizza
+I !love pinapple on pizza!